nanthanwa/bitkub-optimize/README.md

 `npm install`

 ## Setup firewall (Recommended)
-We allow incomming traffic from trusted source only.
+We allow incoming traffic from trusted sources only.
 Here is a list of IP addresses that we need to receive POST requests.
-For more infomation, please see [About webhooks](https://www.tradingview.com/chart/?solution=43000529348).
+For more information, please see [About webhooks](https://www.tradingview.com/chart/?solution=43000529348).
 ```
 52.89.214.238
 34.212.75.30
 54.218.53.128
 52.32.178.7
 ```
-TradingView only accept URLs with port numbers 80 and 443.
+TradingView only accepts URLs with port numbers 80 and 443.

 ```
 # ufw allow from 52.89.214.238 to any port 443